Educational Wednesday, July 1, 2026

 Wealth Manager at Sporos Wealth Management

-The instinct most high earners have about a concentrated position is wrong.
-They think the choice is binary: hold and hope, or sell and pay.
-The actual planning landscape has at least six distinct paths between those two poles, and the right one depends on your timeline, your tax situation, and what you ultimately want the money to do.
+A concentrated position is not a choice between holding and hoping or selling and paying.
+There are at least six distinct paths between those poles, and the right one depends on your timeline, your tax situation, and what you want the money to do.

-Six Strategies, Each With a Job to Do
+Six Paths, Each With a Job to Do

 Staged sales against a written schedule.
-You set a predetermined pace, say 10 to 20 percent of the position per year, spread across two or three tax years.
-The written schedule matters because it insulates the decision from market emotion and, in some circumstances, can support a Rule 10b5-1 plan for insiders.
-Use it when you want simplicity, full liquidity, and can absorb the gains gradually against your ordinary income picture.
-The tradeoff is that it is slow, and the position stays concentrated longer than you might like.
+You set a pace in advance, say 10 to 20 percent of the position per year across two or three tax years.
+The schedule insulates the decision from market emotion and, in some circumstances, can support a Rule 10b5-1 plan for insiders.
+Use it when you want simplicity and liquidity and can absorb the gains gradually.
+The tradeoff is speed: the position stays concentrated longer than you might like.

 Exchange funds.
-You contribute shares into a partnership alongside other investors holding different concentrated positions.
-After a statutory seven-year hold, you receive a diversified basket of stock.
-No immediate capital-gains event at contribution.
-Use this when you have a long horizon and do not need liquidity.
-The tradeoffs are the lock-up period, illiquidity inside the fund, and manager-specific risks that vary widely.
+You contribute shares into a partnership alongside other investors holding different concentrated positions, and after a statutory seven-year hold you receive a diversified basket.
+No capital-gains event at contribution.
+Use this when your horizon is long and you do not need liquidity.
+The tradeoffs are the lock-up, illiquidity, and manager-specific risks that vary widely.

 Protective collars.
 A purchased put sets your downside floor; a sold call caps your upside and offsets the put premium.
-The position is economically hedged without a taxable sale.
-Use this when you want near-term downside protection while you sort out the longer-term plan.
-Watch the constructive-sale rules: a collar that is too tight can be treated as a sale by the IRS.
+The position is hedged without a taxable sale.
+Use it for near-term protection while you sort out the longer-term plan.
+Watch the constructive-sale rules: a collar that is too tight can be treated as a sale.

-Charitable remainder trust (CRT).
-You contribute appreciated shares to an irrevocable trust, which sells them tax-free and pays you an income stream for life or a term of years.
-The remainder passes to charity.
-Use this when you have genuine charitable intent and want to convert an illiquid, low-basis block into diversified income.
-The asset is gone from your estate, which is the point, and the planning complexity is real.
+Charitable remainder trust.
+You contribute appreciated shares to an irrevocable trust, which sells them tax-free and pays you an income stream for life or a term of years, with the remainder passing to charity.
+Use it when you have genuine charitable intent.
+The asset leaves your estate, which is the point.

-Gifting to a donor-advised fund (DAF).
-You contribute the appreciated shares directly to a DAF, claim a fair-market-value deduction in the year of gift (subject to AGI limits), and the DAF sells with no capital-gains tax.
-Grantmaking happens on your timeline.
-This lives in the Soil layer of the Sporos Doctrine, where tax architecture and charitable intent intersect.
-Use this when you have a philanthropic plan and want the deduction now.
-The tradeoff is irrevocability: the money belongs to the DAF.
+Gifting to a donor-advised fund.
+You contribute appreciated shares directly, claim a fair-market-value deduction in the year of gift subject to AGI limits, and the fund sells with no capital-gains tax.
+Grantmaking runs on your timeline.
+The tradeoff is irrevocability.
+This is where tax architecture and charitable intent intersect in the Soil layer of the Sporos Doctrine.

-Donating shares directly versus selling first.
-If you plan to give cash to charity anyway, gifting the appreciated shares instead of writing a check after a sale eliminates the capital-gains step entirely.
-Use this as a default habit, not a one-time tactic, whenever you have long-term appreciated shares and an annual giving budget.
-The planning lift is minimal; the tax savings are not.
+Donating shares instead of cash.
+If you plan to give to charity anyway, gifting long-term appreciated shares rather than writing a check after a sale eliminates the capital-gains step entirely.
+Use it as a default habit, not a one-time tactic.

 The information provided is for educational purposes only and does not constitute investment, legal, or tax advice.
 Consult with qualified professionals for guidance specific to your situation.